 My child had his foreign language requirement waived in high school due to his learning disability.
 Does American University require a foreign language for admission or graduation?

 There is an admissions requirement of two years of the same foreign language at the high school level.
-With appropriate documentation of a language learning disability and a waiver of foreign language from high school, this requirement may be waived on a case-by-case basis.
-Although there is no university foreign language requirement for graduation, the School of International Service requires the study of a foreign language for its major course of study.
+With appropriate documentation supporting a language learning disability and a waiver of foreign language from high school, this requirement may be waived on a case-by-case basis.
+Although there is no university foreign language requirement for graduation, some majors do require the study of a foreign language.

 My child currently takes medication for ADHD or another medical condition.
 Can these medications be monitored at college?